riasvdv/statamic-redirect/DOCUMENTATION.md

 By default, Statamic Redirect will create redirects when the URI of an entry changes.
 You can disable this by setting the `create_entry_redirects` config value to `false`.

+### Deleting entry conflicting redirects

+By default, Statamic Redirect will delete redirects when a saved entry's URI conflicts with the redirect.
+You can disable this by setting the `delete_entry_conflicting_redirects` config value to `false`.

 ### Cleaning errors

 The amount of errors can grow quickly, Statamic Redirect includes a scheduled command that by default cleans up errors older than 1 month.